AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$csp`** {#csp-modifier}

 This modifier completely changes the rule behavior.
-If it is applied to a rule, it will not block the matching request.
-The response headers are going to be modified instead.
+If it is applied to a rule, the rule will not block the matching request.
+Response headers will be modified instead.

 > In order to use this type of rules, it is required to have the basic understanding of the [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) security layer.